How to Start a Mary Garden in 7 Easy Steps is a post by contributing writer Stephanie from Harrington Harmonies.

 It’s not a Mary garden without some image or reminder of Mary in addition to the flowers themselves.
 It can be as simple as a laminated holy card.
 How about painting Mary’s image on a large stone.
 The possibilities are endless!

 4. Choose plants for your Mary garden.

 Several plants have links to Mary by their names or through the history of devotions to Mary and church tradition.
-There are literally limitless possibilities because Mary gardens are an expression one’s personal devotion to the the Blessed Mother.
+There are literally limitless possibilities because Mary gardens are an expression one’s personal devotion to the Blessed Mother.
 There really isn’t a right or wrong as long as it is meaningful for you and enhances your prayer life.

 One of my favorites is that when Mary cried at the foot of the cross her tears turned to flowers.
 Mary’s Tears is the devotional name for Lily of the Valley.
-Marigold or Mary’s gold was offered by early Christians instead of coins.
+Marigold, or Mary’s gold, was offered by early Christians instead of coins.

 5. Plan placement for each plant in the garden.

 You should also consider the height that your flowers and herbs will grow.
 You don’t want some to be in the way of others.
 Place tallest plants in back and small ones in front.

 6. Purchase and begin planting your Mary flowers.

-7. Add meaningful/prayerful accents.
+7. Add meaningful and/or prayerful accents.

-I plan to add seven stepping stones in my garden, one for each of Mary’s 7 joys as in the Franciscan Crown Rosary.
-They are the Annunciation, Visitation, Nativity, Adoration of the Magi, Finding our Lord in the Temple, the Resurrection, and The Assumption and Crowning of Our Blessed Mother in Heaven.
+I plan to add seven stepping stones in my garden, one for each of Mary’s seven joys as in the Franciscan Crown Rosary.
+Those joys are the Annunciation, Visitation, Nativity, Adoration of the Magi, Finding our Lord in the Temple, the Resurrection, and The Assumption and Crowning of Our Blessed Mother in Heaven.

-- Painted rocks that represent an aspect of faith.
-For example..the fruits of the spirit.
+• Painted rocks that represent an aspect of faith.
+For example: the fruits of the spirit.

 These are just a few of the things you can do with your Mary garden.
-It’s so very easy to set it up in a way that reflects your own devotion to Mary.
+It’s so easy to set it up in a way that reflects your own devotion to Mary.